Mulching Your Tree

 What type of mulch should I use for my trees?

 Technically, mulch can refer to any type of non-living ground cover.
 When arborists talk about mulch, what we really mean is wood chips.
 There are a few types of wood chips, and not all are equal in the benefits they provide.

-Arborist wood chips are the best choice for mulching trees and shrubs.
+Arborist wood chips are the gold standard for mulching trees and shrubs.
 Arborist wood chips are ground up when older trees are pruned or removed.
 They include both green (leaves) parts and brown (woody) parts.
 They are not uniform in size, with some large and some small pieces.
 The mix of green and brown is a great combination, as the green will break down quickly to add nutrients to the soil immediately, leaving behind the brown woody parts which will break down more slowly over 1-3 years.

 Studies have shown that arborist wood chips outperform other landscape mulches, including beauty bark, in moisture retention, temperature moderation, and weed control.
 Wood chips decompose slowly, supplying nutrients to the soil longer than beauty bark.
 Arborist wood chips have also been found to be the most effective mulch for enhancing plant productivity and keeping urban trees healthy.

 Protect your tree from mower damage by laying down a ring of mulch around your tree.